BrianSanderson/transcription/README.md

 [Transcriber](http://trans.sourceforge.net/en/presentation.php) to transcribe
 the audio files.

+Transcription resulted in a set of ~200 XML files, which was not an especially useful format for data analysis.
+I wrote this Python script to convert the XML output from Transcriber into a data frame that would be useful for downstream analysis.
+The script uses the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) XML parser for Python.

+Before describing the required inputs for this script, it is worth providing some context about the experiment.
 For this experiment I placed 24 plants in a square deer exclosure and narrated the behavior of insects as they moved among the plants.
 Every ten minutes the observer would move to a different corner of the exclosure (A, B, C, or D) to minimize observation bias of the plants closest to where the observer was standing.

 I used the following codes when transcribing the audio files: